cloudmobi/CloudmobiSSP/u3d-sdk.md

 	- 4.In Info.plist added the NSAppTransportSecurity, the type for Dictionary.
 In NSAppTransportSecurity added the NSAllowsArbitraryLoads the Boolean,setting YES.
 	- 5.Import libz.tbd in Project -> Target -> Build Phases -> Link Binary With Libraries.

-*  For Unity 5(include 2017 and 2018) and Unity Cloud Build, you must import OnPostProcessBuild.cs to Editor directory.
+*  For Unity 5(include 2017 and 2018), you could import OnPostProcessBuild.cs to Editor directory.
 It will config plist and xcode building property for you (eg: add a static link to Other Linker Flags with '-ObjC' and add NSAppTransportSecurity in the plist).

+*  For Unity Cloud Build, you must import OnPostProcessBuild.cs to Editor directory.
 Then Collab with Unity Cloud and build.

 ## <a name="step3">Additional Settings for Android</a>